NonnyJay/trying_code_review/README.md

 choice.
 It is collaborative because it is written one small piece at a time by many authors.
 To start reading the story, click [here](language.md).

+Just trying to make a change
+you know

 ## Format of the Story

 Each "page" of this story is a separate file.
 The files are Markdown, which